(Last Updated on November 30, 2022)

 O is for Optical Illusions & Logic Toys

 Get them thinking with brain-teasers and logic toys.
 Rubik’s Cubes are classic but there are all kinds of crazy twists on it if they need a new challenge.
-Kanoodle is a new-found favorite logic game of ours and my kids go back to this optical illusions book again and again.
+Kanoodle is a new-found favorite logic game of ours.
+And my kids go back to this optical illusions book again and again (though this particular one might be a little big for some stockings).

 P is for Practical (& Still Fun) Toiletries